 The main objective was to stimulate innovation through reference to standards in public procurement.
-STEPPIN had to ensure that knowledge that was being created was attractive for purchasers and was written in their professional-language so they can use it.
+STEPPIN had to ensure that knowledge that is being created is attractive for purchasers and is written in their professional-language so they can use it.
 The purchaser is our client.

 The project STEPPIN (Standards in European Public Procurement lead to INnovation) was funded by the 6th framework programme.
 It was part of a series of project addressing the interrelation between standards and innovation.
 Whereas the other project have a specific sector or technology focus, STEPPIN addressed the potential standards can play in public procurement processes to promote innovation.